Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_distribution_repository/__brick__/README.md

 distribution of the mobile application for Android and iOS.
 The credential files are encrypted using `openssl` with a password.

-Both the encryption and decryption script expect an environment variable containing the credential encryption password.
+When running the script commands for encryption and decryption, a password will be expected to encrypt/decrypt the file(s).
+That password is stored as an environment variable (`MOBILE_DISTRIBUTION_ENCRYPTION_PASSWORD`) and if not present, the user will be asked to enter it.
+Any regular file encrypted with this password will have an `.enc` extension (which should be committed to source control).

 _Note: To list all currently available environment variables, use `printenv` from your console._